tars/tars/docs/en/scenarios.md

 In this case, in the tars-config is important to set the minifyHtml option to false.
 You can also disable removeConsoleLog (false), to retain all console.log unchanged.

+In tars-config, in the devPath option, it is also possible to specify a new path for integration with the back-end part of the project.

 So, for the convenience of builds versioning you can include the useBuildVersioning and useArchiver options, to have the archive ready for sending in each folder with built project.

 During assembly (build-task) is desirable not to use the `-–release` key.